-B3 Be able to work with others towards common goals and understand different techniques for communication and negotiation.
+B5 Be able to work with others towards common goals and understand different techniques for communication and negotiation.

-B4 Identify own development needs and take action to meet those needs.
+B7 Identify own development needs and take appropriate action to meet those needs.
+Use own knowledge and expertise for the benefit of others.